TheGalfins/GNSS_Compare/docs/user_manual/implemented_algorithms.rst

 is to take care that we are dealing with the parameters of a variance-covariance matrix and also that they have to be converted in units of meters (remember that we have expressed the receiver clock states in units of meters).

-So basically we are done with the *static user* case!
+So basically we are done with the *static user* case.
 That's great as we can move to the dynamic one!

 Dynamic user
 -----------------------------